 What about diet, exercise, and supplements for MVP?

-Most medical professionals and people living with MVP agree that diet plays a major role in its management.
+Most medical professionals and people living with MVP agree that diet plays a major role in managing it effectively.
 Just eliminating sugar, caffeine, and alcohol can be very effective in minimizing the symptoms and complications.
 There are foods to avoid with mitral valve prolapse.

-Dietary supplements and herbs like magnesium, B vitamins, coenzyme q10, and kava can be helpful if you have a mitral prolapse.
-In fact, many people living with the condition have reported good results with herbs and supplements.
+Dietary supplements and herbs like magnesium, B vitamins, and coenzyme q10, and even kava, can be helpful if you have a mitral prolapse.
+In fact, many people living with the condition report good results with natural remedies and supplements.
 These can react adversely with medications, though, so it’s important to seek professional medical advice before consuming such products.

-What else can you do when you have MVP?
+What else can you do when you have a mitral prolapse?

 Managing stress is another way to manage the condition.
 Stress can raise blood pressure, speed up the heart rate, and impede blood flow, which can trigger MVP symptoms.
-Stress can cause a variety of damage in the body, in fact, yet it is often overlooked and underestimated.
+Stress can cause a variety of damage in the body, in fact, yet it is often overlooked by patients.

-To de-stress, one can do try meditating, getting regular massages, doing tai chi or yoga, or working on a hobby.
+To de-stress, one can do try meditating, getting regular massages, or doing tai chi or yoga, or even working on a hobby.
 Some patients find hypnosis and psychotherapy helpful.

-Ultimately, there are many ways to alleviate MVP symptoms and reduce the risk of complications and problems.
+Ultimately, there are many ways to alleviate the symptoms of MVP and reduce the risk of complications and problems.
 Living with mitral valve prolapse can be made easier if proactively managed.